weareblahs/covidcases/README.md

+> [!TIP]
-_(Please note that if you see this on https://weareblahs.github.io/covidcases, that means that the website isn't ready yet.
+> _(Please note that if you see this on https://weareblahs.github.io/covidcases, that means that the website isn't ready yet.
 Refresh in a minute.)_

 <details>
 <summary>See the screenshot of the website by expanding this</summary>